yizhongzhang1989/camera_calibration_toolkit/README.md

 ---

-**Perfect for robotics projects!** This toolkit integrates seamlessly as a git submodule in robot vision applications.
+**Perfect for robotics projects!** This toolkit can be easily integrated into robot vision applications by cloning to your preferred location.